 This high frequency of trading developed an economic system between the native people and the Euro-Americans.
 In exchange for furs and robes, the American Indians received processed and manufactured goods like tobacco, liquor, firearms, tools, metalware, clothing and glass beads.

-For more information on the fur trade, visit the Dickson Research Center.
+For more information on the fur trade, visit the Museum of the Frontier West.